Fan coil unit: Design and operation

 Fan coil units may be connected to piping networks using various topology designs, such as "direct return", "reverse return", or "series decoupled".
 See ASHRAE Handbook "2008 Systems & Equipment", Chapter 12.

-Depending upon the selected chilled water temperatures and the relative humidity of the space, it is likely that the cooling coil will dehumidify the entering air stream, and as a by product of this process, it will at times produce a condensate which will need to be carried to drain.
-The fan coil unit will contain a purpose designed drip tray with drain connection for this purpose.
+Depending upon the selected chilled water temperatures and the relative humidity of the space, it's likely that the cooling coil will dehumidify the entering air stream, and as a byproduct of this process, it will at times produce a condensate which will need to be carried to drain.
+The fan coil unit will contain a purpose-designed drip tray with a drain connection for this purpose.
 The simplest means to drain the condensate from multiple fan coil units will be by a network of pipework laid to falls to a suitable point.
-Alternatively a condensate pump may be employed where space for such gravity pipework is limited.
+Alternatively, a condensate pump may be employed where space for such gravity pipework is limited.

-Speed control of the fan motors within a fan coil unit is partly used to control the heating and cooling output desired from the unit.
-Some manufacturers accomplish speed control by adjusting the taps on an AC transformer supplying the power to the fan motor.
-Typically this would require adjustment at the commissioning stage of the building construction process and is therefore set for life at a fixed speed.
-Other manufacturers provide custom-wound Permanent Split Capacitor (PSC) motors with speed taps in the windings, set to the desired speed levels for the fan coil unit design.
-A simple speed selector switch (Off-High-Medium-Low) is provided for the local room occupant to control the fan speed.
-Typically this speed selector switch is integral to the room thermostat, and is set manually or is controlled automatically by the digital room thermostat.
-Building Energy Management Systems can be used for automatic fan speed and temperature control.
-Fan motors are typically AC Shaded Pole or Permanent Split Capacitor.
-More recent developments include brushless DC designs with electronic commutation.
-Compared to units with asynchronous 3-speed motors, the fan coil units with brushless motors will reduce the power consumption up to 70%.
+The fan motors within a fan coil unit are responsible for regulating the desired heating and cooling output of the unit.
+Different manufacturers employ various methods for controlling the motor speed.
+Some utilise an AC transformer, adjusting the taps to modulate the power supplied to the fan motor.
+This adjustment is typically performed during the commissioning stage of building construction and remains fixed for the lifespan of the unit.

+Alternatively, certain manufacturers employ custom-wound Permanent Split Capacitor (PSC) motors with speed taps in the windings.
+These taps are set to the desired speed levels for the specific design of the fan coil unit.
+To enable local control, a simple speed selector switch (Off-High-Medium-Low) is provided for the occupants of the room.
+This switch is often integrated into the room thermostat and can be manually set or automatically controlled by a digital room thermostat.

+For automatic fan speed and temperature control, Building Energy Management Systems are employed.
+The fan motors commonly used in these units are typically AC Shaded Pole or Permanent Split Capacitor motors.
+Recent advancements include the use of brushless DC designs with electronic commutation.
+Compared to units equipped with asynchronous 3-speed motors, fan coil units utilising brushless motors can reduce power consumption by up to 70%.

-Fan coil units linked to ducted split air conditioning units use refrigerant in the cooling coil instead of chilled coolant and linked to a large condenser unit instead of a chiller.
-They might also be linked to liquid-cooled condenser units which use an intermediate coolant to cool the condenser using cooling towers.
+Fan coil units linked to ducted split air conditioning units use refrigerant in the cooling coil instead of chilled coolant and are linked to a large condenser unit instead of a chiller.
+They might also be linked to liquid-cooled condenser units, which use an intermediate coolant to cool the condenser using cooling towers.